Neziner Congregation: Synagogue

 The congregation hired Rabbi Saul Wisemon in August 1982 to serve on a part-time basis.
 Wisemon fled Philadelphia in April 1983 when police searched his apartment for a Torah scroll missing from the synagogue.

-Neziner Legacy, 1984-present

 The Neziner Congregation closed its doors in 1984 and merged into Temple Beth Zion-Beth Israel, a Conservative synagogue in the Rittenhouse Square neighborhood.
 Beth Zion-Beth Israel named its youth education program the Neziner Hebrew School.

+Condominiums

 The former synagogue's building was sold and converted to residential apartments in 1987.
+The eight available units were each two bedrooms and were offered for sale as early as March 1986 for $124,000 to $129,000 each.